Categories

 The whole thing would be totally dead in the water if the cast was a flop.
 But, amazingly, Paul Rust and Hayden Panettiere have incendiary chemistry together in spite of the weird clash of their characters.
 And the rest of the cast keeps up pretty well, especially Jack Carpenter as the best friend, who is stuck in a semi-sweet but thoroughly 2000s subplot of being “in the closet.”

 So, yeah, it’s a movie that’s half-baked at best.
-The movie simultaneously humiliates protagonist Denis and gives him a generous ending; deconstructs the “dream girl” myth and still makes her an accessible sex kitten; indulges in gross-out humor and tries to employ earnest romance.
-It’s a clusterfuck of a film… that I smiled a lot at.
+It simultaneously humiliates protagonist Denis and gives him a generous ending; deconstructs the “dream girl” myth and still makes her an accessible sex kitten; indulges in gross-out humor and tries to employ earnest romance.
+It’s a clusterfuck of a film… that I smiled a lot at and departed with good vibes.

 I guess the conclusion I’m building towards here is the thought that, in spite of the objective crappiness of this movie, I actually had a pretty good time and would consider watching it again.